 Managed by the federal government, the national system of MPAs brings work together at the regional and national levels to achieve common objectives for conserving the nation's important natural and cultural resources.
 The MPAs in the system are still managed independently, but they now have a framework to tie them all together.
-There are currently 254 members of the national system of MPAs.
-Over time, the MPA Center will continue to work with existing U.S. MPAs to increase membership in the national system.
+There are currently 437 members of the national system of MPAs.
+Over time, the National Marine Protected Areas Center will continue to work with existing U.S. MPAs to connect, strengthen, and expand the nation’s MPA programs.

 Because marine protected areas (MPAs) vary widely, the National MPA Center developed a system to help describe these areas using characteristics that are common to most MPAs.
 The characteristics include conservation focus, level of protection, permanence of protection, constancy of protection, and ecological scale of protection.
 The end result is a common vocabulary for MPA managers, something that comes in handy when exchanging ideas and lessons learned or working to identify additional areas that should be protected.

 Interested in finding out if there are marine protected areas (MPAs) where you live or have visited?
 Check out the Marine Protected Areas Inventory.
 This online tool lets you use an interactive map to view the MPA Inventory sites and associated data, query sites by specific conservation attributes, or to search and view sites by region.
 Managers can use the Inventory for marine management and conservation planning.
 In fact, the primary purpose of the Inventory is to maintain baseline information on MPAs to the assist in the development of the National System of MPAs.